 Click the ‘Run” button when ready.
 Any.Run will start building the configured environment, display the sandbox environment which the users can interact with, and then launch the requested program.

 Step4: Monitor Application Activity

-Once launched, the users can interact with the desktop, click on buttons, open the start menu, user browsers, open the registry editor, open task manager, and run applications just like they would normally do.
+Once launched, the users can interact with the desktop, click on buttons, open the start menu, and user browsers, open the registry editor, open the task manager, and run applications just like they would normally do.
 The only difference is that the sandbox would record all the network requests, process calls, file activity, and registry activities.

-This way users can view any network requests, processes being created, and file activity in real-time.
+This way, users can view any network requests, processes being created, and file activity in real time.
 For detailed network request information, users can click on it to see the request and the response.
 Users can also click on a launched process to see which files have been modified, what registry changes were made, which libraries were used, and more.

 Any.Run’s Free Community Version Has A Few Limitations

-- The maximum file size is set to 16 Megabyte
+- The maximum file size is set to 16 Megabyte.

 - Any file that is uploaded to the service can be downloaded by anyone, making confidentiality an issue.

 Irrespective of the fact that Any.Run has a few limitations it still is a good option for those who want to analyze a few files before they can run it on their machines.